totakke/homebrew-openni/README.md

 ## NOTICE

-OpenNI formula is now provided by [homebrew-science][homebrew-science], so homebrew-openni won't provide it. homebrew-openni is supporting Sensor, SensorKinect, and NITE formulas.
+OpenNI formula is now provided by [brewsci/science](https://github.com/brewsci/homebrew-science), so homebrew-openni won't provide it. homebrew-openni is supporting Sensor, SensorKinect, and NITE formulas.

 ## Version info